Yandex Cloud

 • Gin pending list limit All interfaces

-Sets the maximum size of a GIN index's pending list in bytes.
-The list is used when fastupdate mode is enabled.
-If the pending list exceeds the specified limit, its entries are moved to the index's main GIN data structure in bulk and the list is cleared.
+Defines the maximum size (in bytes) of the GIN index's pending list.
+This list is used when fastupdate mode is enabled.
+If the pending list exceeds the specified limit, all its entries are moved to the main GIN index structure and the list is cleared.

 • Hash mem multiplier Management console API Terraform

-Defines the maximum amount of memory that operations with hash tables can use The amount is calculated by multiplying the setting value by Work mem.
+Defines the maximum amount of memory available for hash table operations.
+The total amount is calculated as this setting’s value multiplied by Work mem.

 • Idle in transaction session timeout All interfaces

 Open transaction idle timeout (in milliseconds).
-When exceeded, the transaction's session will be terminated.
+If exceeded, the transaction's session will be terminated.

 • Jit Management console API Terraform